 First Steps with Foundry-ZKsync

-To start a new project with Foundry-ZKsync, use forge init:
+To start a new project with Foundry-ZKsync, use the forge init command:

 $ forge init hello_foundry